Theme: Implementing the new research ideas to eradicate pancreatic cancers

 • A rare opportunity to listen what the world's experts are learning about from the world's most influential researchers in the area of gastroenterology at our Keynote sessions.

-• Pancreas Summit intensive webinar schedule, you will acquire experience and expertise in strategic gift preparation that is worth its weight golf, forming an impressive array of recognised professionals.
+• Pancreas Summit intensive webinar schedule, you will acquire experience and expertise in strategic gift preparation that is worth its weight golf, forming an impressive array of recognized professionals.

 • Best Poster Award nominations.